MrMiner-org/TheMinerzCoin/doc/JSON-RPC-interface.md

 # JSON-RPC Interface

-The headless daemon `blackmored` has the JSON-RPC API enabled by default, the GUI `blackmore-qt` has it disabled by default.
+The headless daemon `blackmored` has the JSON-RPC API enabled by default, the GUI `theminerzcoin-qt` has it disabled by default.
 This can be changed with the `-server` option.
 In the GUI it is possible to execute RPC methods in the Debug Console Dialog.